-a.
+- a.
 Unit members have an interest in expanding the availability of courses that will enhance their professional development and potentially lead to salary and career advancement.
 MCPS has an interest in offering professional development opportunities designed to achieve system goals and priorities.
-In this collaborative spirit, MCPS and MCEA will jointly plan, design, implement, and assess courses carrying CPD.
+In this collaborative spirit, MCPS and MCEA will jointly plan, design, implement, and assess courses carrying CPD credit.
 MCPS and MCEA will design and implement courses that address system and unit-member needs.
 The intention of this plan is to widen the variety of courses available to teachers and to facilitate training on MCPS priorities.
-This joint enterprise will be self-supporting; tuition will cover fees, salaries, and overhead.

-b.
-Instructors for CPD courses will be paid a stipend of \$750.00 per credit hour regardless of when they are offered.
+This joint enterprise will be self-supporting; tuition will cover fees, salaries, and overhead. - b.
+Instructors for CPD courses will be paid a stipend of \$750.00 per credit hour regardless of when they are offered. - c.
+Instructors for non-CPD courses, who do not provide professional development as part of their essential functions in their job description, will be paid their hourly rate per clock hour regardless of when they are offered. - 6.
+Joint Professional Learning Committee (JPLC)-A joint committee that provides for regular, ongoing discussions and monitoring of adult learning in MCPS, resulting in recommendations to the superintendent.
+The committee will create a systemwide vision for ongoing and future professional learning that maximizes staff's talents; proactively meets current and future workforce needs; addresses race, class, and implicit bias; and guarantees a high-quality educational experience for ALL students.
+The vision will articulate a focus on how professional learning enhances instruction and professional growth and improves the work lives and careers of all staff, while enhancing MCPS's ability to attract, develop, and retain a talented workforce.